DTC

 As the lead of the Canadian Climate Policy Partnership (C2P2), Dr. Winter with her team will provide an insight on the work they have been doing for the last years, and a view into how policy makers and policy-shapers from different disciplines can use their resources as a one-stop database.

-During this session, the center of Aging will introduce the ageism policy and present on the University of Calgary’s Age Friendly University initiative.
-This will be followed by a fireside chat with Dr. Davidson.
+During this session, Dr. Zimmer will introduce the concept of ageism and discuss how it can be addressed through the University of Calgary’s Age-Friendly University initiative.
+This will be followed by an interview between Dr. Holroyd-Leduc and Dr. Davidson.

 Speaker: Dr. Trevor Tombe, Director of Economic and Fiscal Policy, School of Public Policy.